elusivecodes/fQuery/README.md

 **Blur**

-Trigger a blur event on the first element.
+Trigger a blur event on the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 dom.blur(nodes);